ABOUT

 We documented our clients’ experiences, and pushed for more research and recognition.

 Eventually I saw that by teaching other massage therapists, we could get skilled touch to many more people who needed it.
-Since 1998, I have taught oncology massage therapy in some form to thousands of massage therapists around the world.
-In 2008, I began training a team of instructors that is still with me today.
+In 1998, I began teaching oncology massage therapy in some form to thousands of massage therapists around the world, and trained a team of instructors.

 Now in the 2020’s, we have textbooks, trainings, conferences—even a professional association devoted to oncology massage therapy.
 Hospitals offer massage therapy to their patients with cancer.
 We’ve come a long way, and I’ve been honored to be on that ride.